Unparalleled control of the boardstate

 Great tempo potential in all rounds

-Nerfs to deck’s key pieces made it less powerful
+Nerfs to deck’s key pieces make it slightly draw-dependent

 Hard to operate efficiently

 This archetype has gone through many permutations throughout Gwent’s history, and it’s as strong now as it’s ever been.
 With the new cards which alleviate the archetype’s weaknesses, there are but a few decks that can give Spella’tael a run for its money.

 The deck’s success hinges on two cards - Dol Blathanna Protector and Farseer.
 Farseer was added to the game in the last major patch and it gave elves the proactive play which they severely lacked.
 If not removed quickly, Farseers can grow out of control, forcing an opponent out of the round.
 Two core golds in the archetype are Ithlinne and Aglais, the former allowing you to cast any bronze spell twice, while the latter gives you the ability to steal a spell from opponent’s graveyard - cards like Merigold’s Hailstorm and Restore become colossal liabilities for your opponent.
 Aglais used to rule the roost in Closed Beta, regarded as the best gold in the game by some.
 Her old effect was transferred to Eithne and Aglais had fallen out of favor - until now, when so many decks run special cards that she’s almost guaranteed to find great shock value.